Georgy Agzamov: Career

-In 1986, after finishing a chess tournament in Sevastopol in the Crimea, he was accidentally killed when he went hiking and fell off a cliff and became trapped between two rocks.
-Passers by heard his cries for help, but he was too deep down, and by the time rescue crews got to him, it was too late.
+In 1986, after finishing a chess tournament in Sevastopol, Crimea, he died in an accident while hiking, when he fell off a cliff and became trapped between two rocks.
+Passersby heard his cries for help, but he was too far down, and by the time rescue crews reached him, it was too late.

 His highest Elo chess rating was 2590 on the January 1, 1985 FIDE rating list.

 Since 2007, an annual open chess tournament has been held in Tashkent in his memory.